carlosas/phpat/doc/SELECTORS.md

 Select all enums.

 ### `Selector::abstract()`
-Select all classes that are abstract.
+Select all abstract classes.

 ### `Selector::final()`
-Select all classes that are final.
+Select all final classes.